A Fully-autonomous Framework of Unmanned Surface Vehicles in Maritime Environments using Gaussian Process Motion Planning: Introduction

-Current existing mainstream motion planning algorithms can be divided into four categories: 1) grid-based algorithms \cite{dijkstra1959note, hart1968formal, stentz1997optimal}, 2) sampling-based algorithms \cite{kavraki1996probabilistic, lavalle1998rapidly}, 3) potential field algorithms \cite{khatib1986real, petres2005underwater} and intelligent algorithms \cite{dorigo1991distributed, whitley1994genetic, mahmoudzadeh2016novel} variations of which have been applied across different robotic domains.
-All the aforementioned algorithms have drawbacks and cannot fully meet the requirements for motion planning in maritime environments.
+Current existing mainstream motion planning algorithms can be divided into four categories: 1) grid-based algorithms \cite{dijkstra1959note, hart1968formal, stentz1997optimal}, 2) sampling-based algorithms \cite{kavraki1996probabilistic, lavalle1998rapidly, 8665162}, 3) potential field algorithms \cite{khatib1986real, petres2005underwater} and 4) intelligent algorithms \cite{dorigo1991distributed, whitley1994genetic, mahmoudzadeh2016novel}, variations of which have been applied across different robotic domains.
+All the aforementioned algorithms have been developed over many years and have made an incredible contribution to robotic motion planning problems.
+Nevertheless, these algorithms have some drawbacks and cannot fully meet the requirements for motion planning in practical application scenarios.
 Grid-based algorithms require a post-processing path smoothing procedure to satisfy the non-holonomic constraints of vehicles \cite{petres2007path}.
-Sampling-based and intelligent algorithms might require an extremely long computation time to ensure convergence, otherwise the distance and smoothness of the paths can not not be guaranteed \cite{lolla2015path, goldberg1988genetic}.
+Sampling-based and intelligent algorithms might require an extremely long computation time to ensure convergence, otherwise the distance and smoothness of the paths can not be guaranteed \cite{lolla2015path, goldberg1988genetic}.
 Potential field algorithms suffer from the limitations of local minima and require additional strategies to avoid this issue \cite{garrido2008exploration}.
+Meanwhile, these motion planning algorithms are not designed for maritime environments with time-varying ocean currents.
+Another perspective of categorising different motion planning algorithms can be found in \cite{singh2018optimal}.